All Episodes

 That's not the decision the president made.

-He had a fear that uh if we started providing weapons, we wouldn't know where those weapons would wind up.
+He had a fear that if we started providing weapons, we wouldn't know where those weapons would wind up.

 My view was you have to begin somewhere.

-In retrospect, now was not arming the rebels at that time a mistake.
+In retrospect, now, was not arming the rebels at that time a mistake?

 I think that would have helped.